lasigeBioTM/blah7/README.md

         * ***en_entities_pubannotation.tar.gz*** for English NER and NEL (20 documents);
         * ***en_relations_pubannotation.tar.gz*** for English NER, NEL, and RE (20 documents);
         * ***pt_entities_pubannotation.tar.gz*** for Portuguese NER and NEL (20 documents).
-    * Click **Upload** and confirm that the following message pops up: *The task, 'Upload documents: pubannotation.tar.gz', is created.*
+    * Click **Upload** and confirm that the following message pops up: *The task, 'Upload documents: pubannotation.tar.gz', is created.*:
     * Go to the previous page and refresh it.
 Confirm that under the Documents headline you now have the number 20.

 4. Under the Annotations headline click **Upload Annotations**: